deliyagimhani2002/ESIS_Assignment/README.md

 ---

+## Monitoring & Logging

+To ensure that the LankaMart application operates reliably after deployment, **monitoring and logging mechanisms** are integrated into the CI/CD pipeline and deployment process.
+These mechanisms verify container health, track application behavior, and maintain operational transparency in line with **ISO-compliant practices**.

+### Container Health Checks
+After deployment, the Docker container running LankaMart is regularly monitored to confirm it is active and serving requests.
+Any failures or downtime are quickly detected, allowing prompt corrective action.

+### Application Health Verification
+The web application’s availability and responsiveness are continuously verified.
+This provides immediate feedback on deployment success and ensures users can reliably access the service.

+### Log Monitoring
+Runtime logs from the containerized application are captured and saved to a designated location on the server.
+This allows developers and administrators to review activity, identify potential issues, and maintain a historical record of container operations.

+### Integration with CI/CD Pipeline
+Monitoring and logging are seamlessly integrated with Jenkins and Ansible:

+- **Jenkins** checks the health of the deployed application and reports container status immediately after each deployment.
+- **Ansible** automates the collection and storage of container logs on the server for persistent tracking and auditing.

+### Benefits

+- Ensures the deployed application is operational and accessible
+- Provides historical logs for troubleshooting and auditing purposes
+- Supports ISO-compliant operational transparency and reliability
+- Enables quick detection of failures or performance issues, reducing downtime

+---
 ## Key Benefits

-1. Fully automated build → push → deploy process
+- Fully automated build → push → deploy process
-2. Reduced manual effort and deployment errors
+- Reduced manual effort and deployment errors
-3. Scalable cloud-based infrastructure
+- Scalable cloud-based infrastructure
-4. ISO-aligned DevOps workflow (security, traceability, automation)
+- ISO-aligned DevOps workflow (security, traceability, automation)